PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     ### Recipe.html
     - The reason for the Recipe page, is to give the user a taste of what content they can expect to gain access to, if they were to sign up to PCN.
 They are also included on the website, to act as proof that eating healthy food doesn’t have to be boring or tasteless.
-    - Mobile responsive alterations - N/A
+    - Mobile responsive alterations - the thumbnail images are removed for mobile view as they inpacted on the readability of the text.

     ### Contact.html
     - I followed Matt Rudge’s format for creating the Contact Form in the Resume Project as part of the ‘User Centric Frontend Development’ module.